-Tesla, Panasonic agree to make PV cells in Buffalo, New York
+Tesla, Panasonic to make solar cells in Buffalo, New York

 Their statement gave no financial figures.

 The factory in Buffalo is under development by SolarCity Corp., a San Mateo, California-based solar panel company owned by Tesla.
-The PV cells and modules it produces will be used in solar panels for non-solar roof products and solar glass tile roofs that Tesla plans to begin making, the announcement said.
+The photovoltaic cells and modules will be used in solar panels for non-solar roof products and solar glass tile roofs that Tesla plans to begin making, the announcement said.

 Most Read Stories